“When you have momentum you can do anything, so do anything you can to get momentum.” Adam Smallcombe , Pastor of Vive Church

 The bottom to creating momentum, however, is that we need to do something.
 If we do nothing, we are going to stay where we are, individually or as an organization.
 It may take a big push to get the wheels rolling, but once we are moving we have the opportunity to experience the positive changes that we have dreamed about.

-Annie and I are serving the Lord in Brazil.
-We are training leaders and helping plant churches.
+Annie and I are serving the Lord in the US, Africa, India, and South America.
 Your tax-deductible gifts are helping us have a powerful impact on so many lives.
 Just click here to get involved.
-Obrigado!
+Thanks so much!